 These are loaded questions, so having a professional guide you through them can ensure you have a strong, healthy relationship — and it gives you better chances for a stable, satisfying future.

 While it may seem strange to see a therapist when things are surprisingly good, and you’re ready to take a positive next step, it’s important to remember that therapy isn’t only useful when you’re feeling down and need an extra pair of ears to talk to.

 Couples that go to counseling together build better communication skills because they have an unbiased third party to help them understand one another.
 In the process, you’re learning how to better communicate your individual needs and desires and how to better understand your partner’s.
 You gain compassion, listening skills and learn to work together to plan actively for the future.
 In a neutral space, physical or virtual, you can talk openly about the expectations you have for your committed life and what you want from your relationship.

-Throughout the process, a therapist can help you create goals, making sure your butterflies stay close even when the honeymoon phase disappears.
+Throughout the process, an in-person or online therapist can help you create goals, making sure your butterflies stay close even when the honeymoon phase disappears.